CompassLabs/.github/profile/README.md

-## Welcome to CompassLabs 👋
+# Welcome to CompassLabs 🧭

-**Automated Decision-Making for Decentralized Systems**

-Compass Labs leverages the open-source nature of the blockchain to build extremely realistic simulation environments for DeFi.
-We train autonomous agents to optimize and automate user interaction, and discover opportunities at scale.

-___
+We are a group of engineers and scientists investigating ways to optimize decision-making in DeFi.

+## dojo
-We just released the first version of [dojo](https://dojo.compasslabs.ai), our Python simulation environment.
+We just released our first product, [dojo](https://dojo.compasslabs.ai) 🎉🎉

-Take a look! :)
+This Python package allows you to easily spin up true-to-life DeFi simulations, executing smart contract logic with novel market impact models!!